rhysormond/paper/README.md

 # Paper

+For now, just a template for building Rust + WASM applications.
-A Rust + WASM application for creating and solving pen and paper puzzles in the browser.
+Aspirationally A Rust + WASM application for creating and solving pen and paper puzzles in the browser.

 ## Building and running the application
  - Install `docker` and `docker-compose`